Version Control Best Practices for Software Development

 Ensuring code quality in CI prevents long-term maintenance issues.

-Static Code Analysis: Use tools like SonarQube or ESLint to analyze code for potential issues and enforce coding standards.
+Static Code Analysis: Use tools like SonarQube or ESLint to analyze code for potential issues and enforce coding standards. – Security Scanning: Implement security scanning tools like Snyk or OWASP ZAP to identify vulnerabilities in the codebase.

 8. Encourage Frequent Commits